14 September 2022

 Trees and grounds are immaculate.
 Fall colors are just beginning.
 Other monuments and memorials are those dedicated to General Panfilov, Memorial Slavy to the guardsmen, to Bauyrzhan Momyshuly a Kazakh-Soviet military officer and People’s Hero of Kazakhstan, a statue of Tokash Bokin who was an active leader in the Kazakhs’ national liberation movement in 1916, and a more recent monument to the Afghan War.

 Also, the interesting aryks are everywhere in the city.
 These are clever irrigation ditches or gutters that when full, yes it does rain here, moves the water along and prevents flooding.
 They also are perforated with holes so to water the nearby trees.
 The Kazakhs are very proud of their “green city” which otherwise would be brown dirt and rocks.
 The water begins as the snow melts in the nearby mountains, streams down its rivers and is directed along the aryks.
-It is an ingenious method of dealing with fresh water and flooding, considering the city’s location beneath towering mountains ladened with snow in winter.
-A second device meant to save the city are immense cross-beamed fences situated to stop the snow and rocks of avalanches from entering the city.
+It is an ingenious method of dealing with water and flooding, considering the city’s location beneath towering mountains ladened with snow in winter.
+A second device meant to save the city are immense cross-beamed fences situated to stop the snow and rock avalanches from entering the city.

 Dominating the center of the park is Zenkov Cathedral (Ascension Cathedral).
 This wooden Russian Orthodox cathedral has survived war, revolution, and termites since its consecration in 1907.
 Rising to 183 feet, it is claimed to be the second tallest wooden building in the world (Mjøsa Tower near Oslo is #1).
 This structure is entirely of wood and built without the use of nails!
 The church even withstood the 7.7 Chon-Kemin earthquake which pretty much destroyed most of Almaty in 1911.
 A gorgeous iconostasis survived the Soviets who used the cathedral for public organizations.
 The first radio transmitters were placed in its belfry.
 After the Soviets left, the church was restored to its original purpose.

 If one has the stamina left to see more, and we do, a stroll of the Green Bazaar is the place to go for endless stalls selling everything and anything one could want in life.
 Spices, vegetables, cheeses, pickled everything, nuts, flowers, gargantuan slabs of meat, and racks of horse meat.
-Clothing, hardware, electronics, lighting and more are found. sellers, especially the men, were friendly and persistent Gabrielle should taste their specialties.
+Clothing, hardware, electronics, lighting and more are found.
+Sellers, especially the men, were friendly and insisted Gabrielle should taste their specialties.
 One probably could just wander and dine this way but the expectation is that you buy something.
 With not a tenge in our pocket, we thought it best to limit our sampling.

 A final stop was the quiet of the Central Mosque.
 Not as ornate as many I have seen, it is also the first where women had a separate entrance and prayer room.
 Some kind ladies prevented us from creating an international scene when we approached the wrong entrance.

 It is time we returned to our hotel to relax.
 We meet our tour group tonight.
 And it is time to sample a local Karagandinskoye beer.
+Little I know how hard alcohol is to come by.